Updated: September, 2020 (2052-53 offseason)

 After the 2028 season, the decision was made to expand the major leagues from 24 to 28 teams.
 With this, the decision was made to eliminate the EBA.
 The EBA players were put into a dispersal draft for the four new major league teams, and an Expansion Draft was held.
 Once complete, the new 28 team league was divided into four divisions of seven and was renamed: The Brewster Baseball Association (BBA).
 After the 2034 season, the league was expanded to 30 teams.
 After the 2039 season, the league was expanded to 32 teams with a new league and divisional realignment.

 Beginning with the 2037 season, a new International League was established: The Unified Middle East Baseball Association (UMEBA), with eight teams.
-For the 2042 season, the UMEBA expanded to ten teams.
-For the 2043 season, the UMEBA expanded to twelve teams.
+By the 2051 season, the league had changed its name to the Global Baseball Consortium (GBC), composed of eight teams.

-League Simulation ScheduleGoverning Board wrote: The Brewster is governed by a Governing Board of six people:
+League Simulation ScheduleGoverning Board wrote: The Brewster is governed by a Governing Board of seven people:

 Commissioner: The Commissioner is the leader of the Governing Board.
 He will direct and work with Governing Board members to guide the overall vision of the league, and help The Brewster improve and flourish.
 The Commissioner will ensure, along with Governing Board members, that the best interests of the league are protected at all times.
 The Commissioner will cast the tie breaking vote on any league issues.

-League Director: The League Director works under the direction of the Commissioner to ensure that league members are informed, educated, and active in the community.
-The League Director is responsible for Participation Point tracking, new General Manager on-boarding and development, and monitoring/encouraging forum participation.
+League Directors (2): The League Directors work under the direction of the Commissioner to ensure that league members are informed, educated, and active in the community.
+The League Directors are responsible for Participation Point tracking, new General Manager on-boarding and development, and most importantly monitoring forum participation to ensure that all General Managers are fulfilling their participation obligations.

-UMEBA Ambassador: The UMEBA Ambassador works under the direction of the Commissioner to ensure that UMEBA members are informed, educated, and active in the community.
-The UMEBA Ambassador is responsible for new General Manager on-boarding and development, monitoring and encouraging forum participation, and increasing awareness of the UMEBA both within our universe and outside of the Brewster universe.
+GBC Ambassador: The GBC Ambassador works under the direction of the Commissioner to ensure that GBC General Managers are informed, educated, and active in the community.
+The GBC Ambassador is responsible for new General Manager on-boarding and development, monitoring and encouraging forum participation, and increasing awareness of the GBC both within our universe and outside of the Brewster universe.

-General Manager ResponsibilitiesBecoming a Brewster General Manager wrote:New Applicants to The Brewster are first assigned to the UMEBA.
-As UMEBA teams become available, the Commissioner will select the new GM for that team from the pool of New Applicants.
-The UMEBA is viewed as the “GM Developmental League” for the BBA, in which new members to The Brewster can become familiar with the culture and pace of the league without being thrown into the ultra-immersive BBA right away.
-As BBA teams become available, the Governing Board will traditionally choose the UMEBA GM that has been most the most active participant, contributing articles and features and participating in forum discussions.
+General Manager ResponsibilitiesBecoming a Brewster General Manager wrote:New Applicants to The Brewster are first assigned to the GBC.
+As GBC teams become available, the Commissioner will select the new GM for that team from the pool of New Applicants.
+The GBC is viewed as the “GM Developmental League” for the BBA, in which new members to The Brewster can become familiar with the culture and pace of the league without being thrown into the ultra-immersive BBA right away.
+As BBA teams become available, the Governing Board will traditionally choose the GBC GM that has been most the most active participant, contributing articles and features and participating in forum discussions.
 Key tools for becoming a Brewster General Manager include:

 Exports and Roster RegulationsGeneral Manager Responsibilities wrote: The Brewster Baseball Association looks to provide members with the experience of running a real baseball organization.
 One of the most important aspects of creating that experience is that all teams have active and involved General Managers.
 We look to our General Managers to take their role seriously: checking the forums regularly, exporting, contributing to the league in various other ways made available to you, and replying promptly to Personal Messages and emails are all parts of creating this real-life experience.
 If you don’t enjoy these things, then this is not the proper league for you.